CRYPTO-KU/FaultTolerantSmartGridAggregation/README.md

 ## TODOs

-- Support simulations with handcrafted link status (figure 3 from the paper).
 - Add installation section to the README.
 - Run simulations with standard cryptographic key lengths (now we use short keys).